PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

-Now, we formulate the reasoning process as a search over states and perform it using Depth-First Search (DFS).
+Given the reasoning state defined above, we formulate the reasoning process as a structured search over reasoning states and solve it using Depth-First Search (DFS).
 The frontier $\mathcal{F}$ is initialized with the set of initial reasoning DAGs $\mathcal{D}_0$.
 At each iteration, a state $(D,i)$ is popped from $\mathcal{F}$.
 If $D$ is incomplete, the subquestions $\mathcal{Q}_i$ at the current level $i$ are attempted.
 Each subquestion is resolved by retrieving reasoning paths from the anchored graph elements in the query subgraph $\mathcal{H}_q$, within a KH exploration depth limit $d_{max}$.
-Details of the retrieval procedure are given in the following subsection.
-The retrieved answer–path pairs are then used to generate successor states.
+Details of the retrieval procedure are provided in Section~\ref{subsec:stepanswer}.
+The retrieved answer-path pairs are then used to generate successor states.
 These successor states are pushed back into the frontier for later iterations.
-If $D$ is complete, it is added to the solution set $\mathcal{D}{\text{comp}}$.
-The search terminates once $|\mathcal{D}_{\mathrm{comp}}|\ge K$ or the frontier is empty.
-Formally, the search procedure is summarized as $\mathcal{D}_{\mathrm{comp}} = \mathrm{Reasoning}(\mathcal{D}_0, \mathcal{H}_q, d_{\max}, K)$.
+If $D$ is completed, it is added to the solution set $\mathcal{D}_{\mathrm{comp}}$.
+The search terminates once $|\mathcal{D}_{\mathrm{comp}}|\ge K$ or the frontier is empty, where $K$ is a configurable parameter denoting the maximum number of solutions.
+Formally, the search procedure is summarized as $\mathcal{D}_{\mathrm{comp}} = \mathrm{Reasoning}(\mathcal{D}_0, \mathcal{H}_q, d_{\max}, b, K)$.

-\myparagraph{State Transitions} Given a state $(D,i)$, the sets of answer–path pairs $\mathcal{AP}_i$ at level $i$, we illustrate the state transition process as follows.
+\myparagraph{State Transitions} Given a state $(D,i)$, the sets of answer-path pairs $\mathcal{AP}_i$ at level $i$, we illustrate the state transition process as follows.
 Since each subquestion $q_j \in \mathcal{Q}_i$ is associated with a set of candidate assignments in the form of answer-path pairs $AP_j$, a valid joint assignment for level $i$ can be obtained by selecting one answer-path pair $(a_j, p_j) \in AP_j$ for every $q_j \in \mathcal{Q}_i$.
 If multiple joint assignments exist, the current state branches accordingly.
 For each joint assignment $\mathbb{AP}$, a successor reasoning DAG is constructed as $D_{\text{new}}=\mathrm{LLMGenerateNewDAG}\!\left(D,\,\mathbb{AP}\right)$.
 Here, the LLM is prompted with the current set of subquestions $\mathcal{Q}$ together with one candidate answer for each completed subquestion.
 A refined reasoning plan is proposed by the LLM, which is then validated against the existing reasoning DAG $D$, and then merged with $D$ to produce the successor reasoning DAG $D_{\text{new}}$.